 ICAEW has set out some practical hints and tips for effective reporting.

 Michelle Giddings, ICAEW Professional Standards' Head of AML discusses common questions around SARs with Angela Foyle, Partner at BDO, Angela is chair of the Economic Crime Sub-Committee at ICAEW and Chair of the AML Committee of Accountancy Europe.
 She also held the MLRO role at BDO.

 Defence against money laundering - DAML

-A DAML can be requested when a person has suspicion that property they intend to deal with is criminal in some way and that by dealing with it, they risk committing an offence under POCA (2002).
-For example if a firm wishes to transfer client money to another account and they have concerns over the source of the funds.
+If a person has suspicion that property they intend to deal with is criminal in some way, and that by dealing with it, they risk committing an offence under POCA (2002), they can request a DAML.

 Red flag indicators